One signed binary. Every feature compiled in. Free to run. Install Crowkis →

-Crowkis ships as a single Docker image with the entire engine compiled in.
-Pull it, run it, and the free Community edition is live at full power — a license file upgrades the same image to Enterprise at boot.
-There is no "remember to secure it later" step.
+A single hardened Docker image with the whole engine compiled in.
+Pull it, run it, and free Community edition is live at full power — a license file flips it to Enterprise at boot.

 $ docker pull crowkis/crowkis:latest